 - Opposing discrimination against immigrants: Cosponsor of the Freedom of Religion Act, which would prohibit travelers, refugees, and immigrants from being denied entry to the United States based off their religion or lack of religious beliefs.

-- Supporting sanctuary cities and local immigration policies: I am an original cosponsor of the Safeguarding Sanctuary Cities Act of 2017.
+- Supporting sanctuary cities and local immigration policies: I am an original cosponsor of the Safeguarding Sanctuary Cities Act.
 This legislation would ensure that any state or local authority cannot lose federal grant funding if it limits or restricts compliance with an immigration detainer request.
 Seattle is at risk for having federal funds cut as a self-identified “sanctuary city.”
-Stripping sanctuary cities of funding for not complying with certain federal immigration laws is unconstitutional and would only harm our communities.?
+Stripping sanctuary cities of funding for not complying with certain federal immigration laws is unconstitutional and would only harm our communities.

 The immigration system in the United States is broken and needs to be reformed.
 I am dedicated to fixing the system.
 Allowing for immigrants to become productive members of our society will only strengthen our communities, our economy, and our country's future.